ParikaGoel/parikagoel.github.io/_posts/2023-11-24-cpp-concepts.md

 Concepts are a mechanism to put constraints on template type parameters For example if we want our templated function to only be called with an int, we can use concepts and it will give compiler error in case any other data type is used.
-To use concepts, include <concepts> header file in your program.
+To use concepts, include "concepts" header file in your program.

-### Alternative to static_assert and type_traits
-we can put constraint on template parameters in following way as well
+The functionality provided by concepts can be achieved using static_assert and type_traits as well.
+For example, we can put constraint on template parameters in following way:

 ```
 template <typename T>